FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 Domain decomposition of a simple computational grid, like in FDS.
 The data communication (arrows) is handled with MPI.
 :::

-As MPI is only a definition standard, there is not a single implementation of MPI.
+As MPI is only a definition standard, there is more than one implementation of MPI.
 The most common MPI implementations are:

 * Open MPI, open source and free
 * MPICH, open source and free